FE530 Introduction to Financial Engineering

 Grading Policies

-Weights | Notes | ||
+Type | Weights | Notes | |

 2 | Exam 2 | 25% | The exam will be conducted using open-ended questions and will be held in class towards the end of the term.
 Further instructions will be distributed. |

-4 | Homeworks | 20% | There will be two major assignments over the course of the semester. |
+4 | Homeworks | 20% | There will be two main HWs over the semester.
+Each one consists of two steps: update and final submission.
+HWs are designed to cover one question per topic. |

 5 | Participation | 10% | Discussions are highly encouraged, including class attendance and general participation.
-Additionally, attendance will be taken over the course of the semester. |
+Additionally, attendance will be taken throughout the semester. |

 Lecture Outline